 Calculate your Stamp Duty Land Tax instantly.
-Our calculator reflects the latest SDLT thresholds effective from April 2026 (current for 2026).
+Our calculator reflects the latest SDLT thresholds effective from April 2026.

 First time buyers pay no stamp duty on properties up to £300,000, with relief available up to £500,000.